Enduriel/BB-Modding-Doc-MD/Modern Hooks/Improvements Over Adam's Hooks.md

 ## UI/JavaScript

 ### EarlyJS
-Adam's Hooks run the JS files registed with it very late, only after ingame screens are instantiated and the main menu is shown, this can be problematic when trying to hook the main menu or functions that are called during any screen's instantiation, the most common example being `createModules` and `registerDatasourceListener`.
+Adam's Hooks run the JS files registered with it very late, only after ingame screens are instantiated and the main menu is shown, this can be problematic when trying to hook the main menu or functions that are called during any screen's instantiation, the most common example being `createModules` and `registerDatasourceListener`.
 In Adam's hooks these cases require special handling where you directly modify the screens rather than hooking those functions.

 Modern Hooks instead run [[Modern Hooks/UI Modding#registerJS|registered JS]] and [[Modern Hooks/UI Modding#registerCSS|CSS]] files after all the vanilla files are read and screens are defined, but *before* screens are instantiated.
 This means that it is possible to hook all functions normally, and even the screens themselves directly.
 In some edge cases you might still want to run JS code after screens are instantiated, in which case Modern Hooks provides [[Modern Hooks/UI Modding#registerLateJS|registerLateJS]] to achieve that goal.